FREQUENTLY ASKED QUESTIONS

 10. Can we affix my player's last name onto the jersey with a name bar?

-Yes, you are welcome to affix a name bar to the back of your player's jersey, but it cannot cover the Tim Hortons logo or the "STOP" sign (see below.)
+Yes, you can affix a name bar to the back of your player's jersey, but it cannot cover the Tim Hortons logo or the "STOP" sign (see below.)

 11. My player has a friend who plays U7 as well.
 Can my player be placed in the same group as their friend?